The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Anthelmintics

-Procox will help get rid of the roundworm.
+Procox will help get rid of roundworms.

 Video about gastrointestinal diseases in dogs